k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/15_override_actor_input.md

 ### User Story 2: Improve generation of values from distinct list

-Let's assume there is a field which includes a value from a limited list of possible values.
-For example, a 'status' field usually includes values, such as *New*, *Open*, *Pending*, *In progress*, *Resolved*, *Closed*.
+Let's assume there is a field that includes a value from a limited list of possible values.
+For example, a 'status' field usually includes values such as *New*, *Open*, *Pending*, *In progress*, *Resolved* or *Closed*.

 When generating a value for such field, it is required to randomly select one of the existing values (in the data sample), rather than generating a random string, so that the generated value will be significantly closer to the actual field values.